ucsb-cs156/OLD-website-originial-repo/_topics/windows_wsl.md

 If you are working on a Windows machine that has the capability to add the *Windows Subsystem for Linux* (WSL), you may find it easier to do work for CMPSC 156 in that mode.

+The Windows Subsystem for Linux (WSL) is a tool that basically creates a separate Linux environment alongside your Windows environment.

+It's a lightweight virtual machine, with access to local storage.
+Any files you create within the WSL are still stored in your local filesystem, and can be found by entering `\\wsl$` into the filepath bar in a File Explorer window

 This page is our best effort at explaining how to set up an environment for CMPSC 156 for that platform.

 Note that the reference platform for the course remains "CSIL"; we cannot commit to being "tech support" for every conceivable platform.
 On your own machine, you *are* your own tech support.
 But we'll help as best we can, given the time constraints we are under.